Skip to the main content

 Employment & Advancement

 Most medical transcriptionists work in settings where large numbers of physician-dictated patient reports are transcribed.
-They include:
+These settings include:

 • Hospitals